benjaminHilder/Fractionalize-NFT/README.md

-# Fractionalize a ERC721 into ERC20 tokens!
+# Fractionalize an ERC721 into ERC20 tokens!